Blood Pressure Reference Tool

 Driven by --

-Single office readings are not a diagnosis.
-Major guidelines recommend multiple readings across different days, ideally with home or ambulatory monitoring, before confirming hypertension.
-Always discuss concerning values with your doctor.
+A single reading does not establish a pattern.
+Guidelines typically suggest multiple readings across different days, ideally with home or ambulatory monitoring, before any clinical conclusions are drawn.
+Always discuss your readings with a qualified healthcare provider.

 Blood pressure is reported as two numbers: systolic (the peak pressure during heart contraction) and diastolic (the pressure between beats), both in millimetres of mercury (mm Hg).
-Two major guideline frameworks are in use globally — the ACC/AHA 2017 guideline, still the reference standard in the United States through 2026, and the ESC/ESH 2023 European guideline used across most of Europe.
-Both agree that lower is generally better; they differ in where they set the diagnostic line for hypertension.
+Two major guideline frameworks set consensus thresholds — the ACC/AHA 2017 guideline, still the reference standard in the United States through 2026, and the ESC/ESH 2023 European guideline used across most of Europe.
+Both agree that lower is generally better; they differ in where they set the reference cutoffs above the typical range.

 Why the Two Guidelines Differ

-The AHA 2017 guideline lowered the diagnostic threshold for hypertension from 140/90 to 130/80 in part on the basis of the SPRINT trial, which showed cardiovascular benefit from more intensive blood pressure lowering in a high-risk population.
-The ESC/ESH 2023 guideline weighed the same evidence but kept 140/90 as the diagnostic cutoff, classifying 130–139/85–89 as "high-normal" rather than hypertension.
-Both frameworks agree that lifestyle change matters throughout the 120–139/80–89 range, and both agree on when medication is generally warranted for higher-risk individuals; they label the categories differently.
-A person with a reading of 135/85 is "Stage 1 hypertensive" in the US and "high-normal" in Europe — the underlying cardiovascular risk is the same.
+The AHA 2017 guideline lowered its reference cutoff from 140/90 to 130/80 in part on the basis of the SPRINT trial, which showed cardiovascular benefit from more intensive blood pressure lowering in a high-risk population.
+The ESC/ESH 2023 guideline weighed the same evidence but kept 140/90 as the consensus threshold, treating 130–139/85–89 as a slightly-above-typical range rather than a clinical category.
+Both frameworks agree that lifestyle measures matter throughout the 120–139/80–89 range; they simply label the cutoffs differently.
+A reading of 135/85 is described differently across the two guidelines — the underlying numbers and cardiovascular risk research is the same.

-A reading above 180/120 mm Hg is considered a hypertensive crisis by both major guideline bodies.
-The AHA distinguishes between hypertensive urgency (very high blood pressure without acute target-organ damage) and hypertensive emergency (very high blood pressure with evidence of acute organ damage such as chest pain, breathlessness, severe headache, neurological deficit, or visual changes).
-If your reading is above 180/120 and you have any of these symptoms, seek emergency care immediately.
-If your reading is above 180/120 and you have no symptoms, rest for five minutes and remeasure; if it remains elevated, contact your doctor or urgent care the same day.
+A reading above 180/120 mm Hg is significantly above the typical reference range used by both major guideline bodies.
+Research suggests that very high blood pressure can be accompanied by symptoms such as chest pain, breathlessness, severe headache, neurological deficit, or visual changes.
+If your reading is above 180/120 and you have any of these symptoms, seek emergency medical care immediately.
+If your reading is above 180/120 and you have no symptoms, guidelines typically suggest resting for five minutes and remeasuring; if it remains above this cutoff, contact a healthcare provider or urgent care the same day.
+This tool does not replace medical evaluation.

 Measuring Correctly Matters

-Guideline-based classification assumes the reading was taken properly.
-Key rules from AHA 2017 and ESC/ESH 2023:
+Reference cutoffs assume the reading was taken under standardized conditions.
+Research suggests the following measurement rules, drawn from AHA 2017 and ESC/ESH 2023:

 • Rest for 5 minutes before measuring.
 No caffeine, smoking, or exercise for 30 minutes beforehand.